What’s the value of your American Airlines miles?

-The American Airlines AAdvantage rewards program allows you to earn miles from flying, credit card spending, eligible shopping and more, which you can then redeem for rewards like free flights, flight upgrades, vacation packages, travel experiences and more.
+The American Airlines AAdvantage rewards program allows you to earn miles from flying, credit card spending, eligible shopping and more, which you can then redeem for rewards like free flights, flight upgrades, vacation packages, and travel experiences.

-Although you can’t redeem these miles directly for cash, you may be wondering what these miles are actually worth.
-Read on to learn more about the value of American Airlines miles, how this value compares to similar programs and what you can get for your miles.
+Although you can’t redeem these miles directly for cash, you may be wondering how much are American Airlines miles worth?
+Read on to learn more about American Airlines miles value, how this value compares to similar programs and what you can get for your miles.

 How much are American Airlines miles worth?

-According to Bankrate’s latest points and miles valuations, American AAdvantage miles are worth about 1.0 cents apiece on average.
-However, the actual value you’ll get out of your American Airlines miles depends on how you use them.
+According to Bankrate’s latest points and miles valuations, American AAdvantage miles are worth about [Points and miles – 15] apiece on average.
+However, the actual American Airlines points value you will get depends on how you use them.

 For example, a one-way, Main Cabin flight from Las Vegas to Orlando in March might set you back about $224 if you paid in cash.
 If you paid in miles, that flight might cost 24,500 miles.
 With that flight, your American Airlines miles are worth about 0.9 cents per mile ($224 / 24,500 = $0.009).